 With over 1 billion monthly active users on Instagram, you shouldn’t overlook the potential this medium carries for lead generation.

 This visual medium is a great place to grab the attention of prospects by posting attractive (and relevant) photos.

-Gaming app, Bejeweled, collaborated with some of the top Instagram influencers to boost their app purchases.
-As part of the campaign, influencers like David Lopez shared photos of themselves playing the game using a branded hashtag #shinyplace.
+Gaming app Bejeweled collaborated with some of the top Instagram influencers to boost their app purchases.
+As part of the campaign, influencers like Sean Lowe shared photos of themselves playing the game using the branded hashtag #shinyplace.

 Within a month, the app moved to the 182nd position from the 702nd position in the list of top-grossing Apple App Store apps in the US.

 If implemented properly, influencer marketing can be an incredibly powerful lead-generation tool.
 It can motivate and inspire your audience to connect with you organically.

 The secret to successful influencer marketing campaigns lies in identifying the best potential partners to create mutually beneficial relationships.
 It will help you achieve results that exceed your expectations.